Dr. med. Dirk Manski

 Intravesical Therapy with Mitomycin C:

-Intravesical chemotherapy with mitomycin C is better tolerated than intravesical BCG, it is a treatment option instead of BCG for tumors with intermediate risk of recurrence or progression, see table EORTC risk classification 1 and table EORTC risk classification 2.
-The efficacy of mitomycin C is lower than BCG and should not be recommended in patients with at high clinical risk.
+Intravesical chemotherapy with mitomycin C is better tolerated than intravesical BCG; it is a treatment option instead of BCG for tumors with intermediate risk of recurrence or progression, see table EORTC risk classification 1 and table EORTC risk classification 2.
+The efficacy of mitomycin C is lower than BCG and should not be recommended in patients with high clinical risk.

 Dosage of Mitomycin C: